 Criminal case against Italian marines will be closed only after India receives compensation: SC

-The bench said the Centre should deposit Rs 10 crore with the court within a week after receiving it from Italy for the killing of the Indian fishermen in 2012.
+The bench said the Centre should deposit Rs 10 crore with the court within a week of receiving it from Italy for the killing of Indian fishermen in 2012.

 The Supreme Court on Friday said the criminal cases pending against two Italian marines will be closed only after the European country deposits a compensation of Rs 10 crore for killing Indian fishermen in 2012 off the coast of Kerala, Live Law reported.
-This is in addition to the Rs 2.17 crore Italy has already paid to the families.
+This is in addition to the Rs 2.17 crore Italy has paid to the two fishermen’s families.

 A bench headed by Chief Justice of India SA Bobde directed that the Republic of Italy should deposit the compensation amount, as directed by the international tribunal, in the account specified by the Ministry of External Affairs.
 Within a week of receiving the amount from Italy, the Indian government should deposit the same before the Supreme Court, the bench said.